PyratLabs/ansible-role-k3s/README.md

 `k3s_datastore_endpoint` defined.
 As this is not a typically supported configuration you will need to set `k3s_use_unsupported_config` to `true`.

-Since K3s v1.0.0 it is possible to use DQLite as the backend database, and this is done by setting `k3s_dqlite_datastore` to true.
+Since K3s v1.19.1 it is possible to use Etcd as the backend database, and this is done by setting `k3s_etcd_datastore` to true.
 As this is an experimental feature you will also need to set `k3s_use_experimental` to true.

 #### Important note about `k3s_flannel_interface`